 What Are Labor Costs In Manufacturing?

-• Payroll taxes: FICA (Social Security and Medicare), FUTA, and state unemployment taxes
+- Payroll taxes: FICA (Social Security and Medicare), FUTA, and state unemployment taxes.

 Direct Vs. Indirect Labor Costs

-How To Calculate Labor Cost Per Unit
+How to Calculate Labor Cost per Unit (The Labor Costing Formula)

 The formula for labor cost per unit is straightforward: Total Direct Labor Cost divided by Total Units Produced.
 Getting the inputs right is where most manufacturers stumble.